 - People who are 18 years and older, and

-- Have had the second dose of their primary dose course of COVID-19 vaccination at least 6 months ago.
+- Have had the second dose of COVID-19 vaccination at least four months ago

 Why you should get a booster

-Boosters are not mandatory, but they are recommended to maintain protection and immunity against COVID-19.
+Boosters are not mandatory but you need a third dose to keep up your immunity against COVID-19.

-A booster dose will continue to protect you, your loved ones and your community against COVID-19.
+A booster dose will continue to protect you, your loved ones and the community against COVID-19.

 Vaccine types for booster doses

-Pfizer will be given for booster vaccines regardless of which vaccine was given for the first two doses.
+Pfizer and Moderna can be given for booster vaccines regardless of which vaccine was given for the first two doses.

 How to get a booster